 What’s more, with no visual component at all, the game offers a new opportunity for the player to conceptualize the visuals however they see fit.
 “The Bose AR SDK allows a small team like ours to create a world based purely on sound and let the players fill in the world with their imagination,” game designer Marc Harpin said.
 “It’s sort of like when your mind’s eye can see the events of a novel.”

-In addition to head position, the use of spatial audio is an important part of gameplay.
-The sound is played from a specific direction, which then changes with device movement.
+In addition to the head position, the use of spatial audio is an important part of the gameplay.
+The sound is played from a specific direction, which then changes with the device movement.
 The effect is that audio seems to be pinned to a specific location.

 “Bose's audio AR can provide a sense of realistic immersion that visual AR experiences will take years to catch up to.
 Using the Bose Frames, there's something just magical… being fully immersed in a life-like audio soundscape.” - Brian Jordan, OverHerd developer

 “You expect Bose to have top-notch quality sound,” Hamel said.
 “But for such a device that was so unique with regard to being able to hear not just what comes through the speakers, but everything around you… the quality is so high.”

 The OverHerd team has continued making improvements after their weekend of building.
 They used other features of the SDK to incorporate sonic distractions, additional targets, moving targets, and even opponents that return fire.
 In future versions, the team would like to experiment with voice control, as well as screen reader technology.
 These additions would make the game even more accessible for visually impaired players.